OrgNateDrake/milestone-project-1/README.md

 ## Bugs

-I found there were issues with **Gallery** images not showing through 'GitHub Pages' and also one **Wireframe** image was not showing within this *README* file.
+1. I found there were issues with **Gallery** images not showing through 'GitHub Pages' and also one **Wireframe** image was not showing within this *README* file.

-1. **Gallery** images paths/spelling were checked, and I found I needed to slightly amended the file paths, removing './' and making them relative.
+  - **Gallery** images paths/spelling were checked, and I found I needed to slightly amended the file paths, removing './' and making them relative.
 All images are now showing as designed.

-2. One **Wireframe** image had one typo, a lowercase letter instead of uppercase.
+  - One **Wireframe** image had one typo, a lowercase letter instead of uppercase.
 This was corrected and now the image is showing correctly with this *README* file.

+2. Upon final testing - I found issues with the *navbar and tabs* responsiveness across devices.

+  - I have added three *@media queries* to resolve the issues, and re-tested across all device sizes.

 ## Attribution